NextCenturyCorporation/digapp-ht/STYLE_GUIDELINES.md

 #dig-polymer style guidelines

 This is compact, but it expands to a lot of new concepts and rules.
-The reason for the styling guidelines so that our elements are consistent with Polymer's paper elements, and also because applying themes and styling globally is handled a little bit different than a framework such as bootstrap.
+The purpose of these styling guidelines is to ensure that all elements are consistent with Polymer's paper elements, and also because applying themes and styling globally is handled a little bit different than a framework such as bootstrap.

 The objective is to leverage material design and existing components so that we do not spend time re-inventing this huge body of work.
 There is still plenty of room for styling such as layout, size, font selection, but not a lot of flexibility for things like how buttons look (besides color) and how they behave.